demisto/content/Packs/FeedFeedly/Integrations/IncidentsFeedly/IncidentsFeedly_description.md

 ## Feedly

-Use the Feedly integration to import articles as incidents from your Feedly boards and folders.
+Use the IncidentsFeedly integration to import articles as incidents from your Feedly boards and folders.

 **Note** You also need to setup the `FeedFeedly` integration with the same feeds, to ingest entities (intrusion sets, malware, TTPs) as indicators, and relationships between them.
 The `IncidentsFeedly` integration will work without it, but the incidents will be missing context.